• Skip to primary navigation

 • One serving equals 1/6th of the recipe or approximately 2/3 cup.

-• Not using full fat cottage cheese will result in excess liquid in this dish.
-Do not use fat free yogurt or cottage cheese, otherwise there will be liquid in the dish from not having enough fat to bind.
+• You must use full fat cottage cheese!!
+Fat free yogurt or low fat/fat free cottage cheese will cause too much liquid in the dish from not having enough fat to bind.

 Nutrition